CodeModeYT/CodeModeYT/README.md

 I'm a German student who's into all things involving tech.
 From hardware to software and beyond, if it involves tech, count me in!

-Looking at software, I currently mostly do Web Development or and around with Python:
+Looking at software, I currently mostly do Web Development and play around with Python:

 ## 💻 Projects
 Here you can find a selection of some of my most popular public projects